 Are you and your family trying to enter the United States and seek citizenship legally?
 Whether you and your family are trying to process an I-130 petition, seeking a green card through a marriage-based visa, or trying to help your loved ones enter the United States via parent-child or sibling visas to become permanent residents, De Castroverde Law has the experience and knowledge to make sure that you receive the best representation possible.

 Contact an Immigration Attorney

 Our lawyers are fluent in English and Spanish, and we will work diligently to secure the best possible outcome for you and your family.
 We are devoted to ensuring that families are united and remain together whenever possible.

-Whether you are trying to sponsor a loved one so that they may legally enter the United States, or you are an immigrant trying to make a new life for yourself here, we have a team of dedicated attorneys who will assist you with every step along this complex journey towards citizenship.
+Whether you are trying to sponsor a loved one so they may legally enter the United States, or you are an immigrant trying to make a new life for yourself here, we have a team of dedicated attorneys who will assist you with every step this complex journey towards citizenship.
 Immigration law is an incredibly complicated process.
 Your chances of success increase exponentially when you have an attorney to represent you and your family in U.S. Citizenship and Immigration Service or immigration court.

 At De Castroverde Law, we can assist you in many family immigration matters, including:

 With recent changes to immigration policy, family-based applications are taking longer to accomplish and can be confusing.
 You will need to gather many necessary forms and documentation to begin filing a petition for a family member.
 We can help you identify which documents you will need, and we will also help you fill them out and submit them on your behalf.
 Additionally, our experienced attorneys can help you ensure the forms you’re offering are completed and accurate.
 We will also thoroughly prepare the applicant for their interview with immigration, ultimately determining whether they will get their green card.